How (and Why) to Exfoliate Your Scalp: Step By Step

 It helps with dandruff

-When dandruff starts appearing on your clothes, don't worry.
+Got flakes on your clothes?
+Don't worry.
 A scalp scrub is an effective way of dealing with dandruff and a dry scalp.

 Too much sebum on your scalp makes your skin extra oily.
-A scalp scrub is the best solution to keep sebum at healthy levels.
+Exfoliation removes oil and should be a part of your scalp care routine.

 After exfoliating, you should avoid exposing your scalp to direct sunlight.
 If you need to go out, wear a hat or apply sunscreen with SPF 30 or higher for sun protection.